XcalableMP/manual/en/index.rst

 This cite introduces a parallel language XcalableMP.

-The explanation is based on the latest specification but some features from the upcoming one are also include.
+The explanation is based on the latest specification, but some features from the upcoming one are also included.

 .. toctree::
    :maxdepth: 2